obfns/resonance-webapp-docs/docs/concepts/demand-hqs/recommendations.md

 **Advantages**

 - Low customer activity required to provide beneficial recommendations.
+- Performs better than alternatives when the product catalog is vast.
 - Can be used to provide recommendations for new products.

 **Disadvantages**